nikhil-bhat-oai/rspack-repro-compression-webpack-plugin/README.md

 ## Usages

-run dev:rspack to notice the issue
+Run dev:rsbuild to notice the issue